gistin/TreeCarbon/README.md

 # TreeCarbon: UK tree allometrics in R
 # Version 1.0
+# Goal
+The goal of TreeCarbon is to estimate the carbon from diamter at breast height (dbh) measurements and tree species information using allometry from the Woodland Carbon Code Jenkins, Thomas AR, et al. "FC Woodland Carbon Code: Carbon Assessment Protocol (v2.
+0)."
+(2018), allodb.R, BIOMASS.R and Bunce (1968).
+The package also propagates error for estimates.
 ## Authors and contributors
-Authors: Isabel Price and Justin Moat
+Authors: Isabel Openshaw and Justin Moat
 Contributors: Phil Wilkes
 ### Citation

+[update as needed]

 ## 1.0 Introduction

+Accurately estimating tree biomass is a challenge, as destructive sampling is rarely done, this means most estimates rely on allometric equations that use measurements like diameter at breast height (DBH) and tree height.
+But these estimates vary greatly.
+The variation isn't just with the allometric equations themselves; it's in the varibles we use within them: DBH, height, wood density, and biomass-to-carbon conversion factors.
+These numbers are fundamental to how we calculate natural carbon for; carbon markets, tree planting schemes, and offsetting initiatives and within national tree planting and net zero targets.

+To address this, we've developed the TreeCarbon R package—a tool that calculates and compares biomass and carbon estimates, whilst quantifying the uncertainties involved.
+The package is built around UK tree species and protocols, making it directly relevant to UK-based projects, but it’s flexible enough to be adapted for use in other regions with local allometric equations and inputs.
+It pulls together key UK allometries and common routines, including the [Woodland Carbon Code Protocol Assessment (2021)](https://www.woodlandcarboncode.org.uk/images/PDFs/WCC_SurveyProtocol_Version2.1_March2021.pdf), [Bunce (1968)](https://doi.org/10.2307/2258105), [allodb](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13756) and [BIOMASS.R](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12753).
+It also adds support for terrestrial laser scanning workflows.
+The aim is to make it easier for researchers, practitioners, and decision-makers to see how different methods and estimates compare.

+TreeCarbon includes uncertainty estimation routines and supports batch processing, users can compare across datasets and methods.
+It helps show the assumptions embedded into these allometric equations and provides a way to easily test, compare, and quantify the uncertainty they convey.

 ### 1.0.1 Brief history

 <!-- badges: start -->
+* 03/2025 version 1.0 release
+* 2024 Beta version released for testing within project
 <!-- badges: end -->

-The goal of TreeCarbon is to estimate the carbon from diamter at breast height (dbh) measurements and tree species information using allometry from the Woodland Carbon Code Jenkins, Thomas AR, et al. "FC Woodland Carbon Code: Carbon Assessment Protocol (v2.
-0)."
-(2018), allodb.R, BIOMASS.R and Bunce (1968).
-The package also propagates error for estimates.

 ### 1.0.2	Script development